 Holding your key in START for longer than 15 seconds at a time will cause your battery to be drained much sooner.
 And the excessive heat can damage your starter motor.

-2. If your engine won't start (or starts but then stops), it could be flooded with too much gasoline.
+- If it doesn't start right away, hold your key in START for about three to five seconds at a time until your engine starts.
+Wait about 15 seconds between each try to help avoid draining your battery. - 3.
+If your engine won't start (or starts but then stops), it could be flooded with too much gasoline.
 Try pushing your accelerator pedal all the way to the floor and holding it there as you hold the key in START for about three seconds.
 If the car starts briefly but then stops again, do the same thing, but this time keep the pedal down for five or six seconds.
 This clears the extra gasoline from the engine.
+After waiting about 15 seconds, repeat the normal starting procedure.